alerner1/devinitely-client/README.md

 * User Homepage
   * DONE navbar with appropriate routes/components (can be empty for now)
   * DONE components/design for activity dashboard
-  * SOME DONE start working on job leads dashboard components and design if time -- routes to create form, show page, edit page, etc
+  * DONE start working on job leads dashboard components and design if time -- routes to create form, show page, edit page, etc

 MONDAY:

 * Job Leads Dashboard
-  * flesh out job leads dashboard: all leads should display in a grid
+  * DONE flesh out job leads dashboard: all leads should display in a grid
-  * implement create new button to redirect to form for creating new job lead
+  * DONE implement create new button to redirect to form for creating new job lead
-  * components and design for new job lead form
+  * DONE components and design for new job lead form
+  * DONE components and design for job lead show page
+  * SOME DONE components and design for job lead edit page

+AT THIS POINT WE SHOULD HAVE REACHED MVP.

 TUESDAY:

+MORNING:
 * Job Leads Dashboard
-  * components and design for job lead show page
-  * components and design for job lead edit page

-AT THIS POINT WE SHOULD HAVE REACHED MVP.

-WEDNESDAY:
+  * finish edit nested attributes forms
+  * adjust design so new/show/edit look normal

+AFTERNOON:
 * Stretch goals:
   * Side Projects/Git Commits Dashboard
     * backend: update domain model and controllers/json